Faults (film)

-Faults is a 2014 psychological thriller dark comedy film written and directed by Riley Stearns in his feature film debut.
+Faults is a 2014 dark comedy psychological thriller film written and directed by Riley Stearns in his feature film debut.
 The film stars Mary Elizabeth Winstead, Leland Orser, Jon Gries, Beth Grant, Chris Ellis and Lance Reddick.
 The film premiered at the 2014 SXSW on March 9, 2014, and was picked up by Screen Media Films for theatrical release on March 6, 2015.

 Plot

-Ansel Roth, a writer and cult specialist, fraudulently uses an expired voucher to pay for a meal at a hotel restaurant and is forcibly removed after refusing to pay.
-The manager of the hotel tells Roth that his speaking engagement is almost ready, but that his complimentary stay was for just last night; Roth steals towels and batteries as he checks out.
-His presentation on cults is interrupted by a heckler, who proceeds to beat him up for his involvement in the suicide of a troubled woman, the man's sister, who had been involved with a cult.
-Evelyn and Paul approach Roth and request an autographed copy of his book for their daughter, Claire, who they explain has become involved in a mysterious cult named Faults.
+Ansel Roth, a writer and cult specialist, fraudulently uses an expired voucher to pay for a meal at a hotel restaurant and is forcibly removed when discovered.
+The hotel manager tells Roth that his speaking engagement is almost ready, but that his complimentary stay was for just last night; Roth steals towels and batteries as he checks out.
+His presentation on cults is interrupted by a heckler, who beats him up for his involvement in the suicide of a troubled woman, the man's sister, who had been involved with a cult.
+Evelyn and Paul approach Roth and request an autographed copy of his book for their daughter, Claire, who has become involved in Faults, a mysterious cult.
 Roth declines to become involved.

-Mick, an employee of Roth's manager Terry, approaches Roth in the hotel's parking lot and delivers a letter.
+Mick, an employee of Roth's manager Terry, approaches Roth in the parking lot with a letter.
 Terry has dropped Roth as a client and wants Roth's debts paid back within a week.
-Evelyn and Paul again request his help, and he agrees to listen to their story when they offer to buy him breakfast.
-Roth offers to deprogram Claire, a risky process that involves abducting her and confronting her with the truth about the cult.
+Evelyn and Paul again request his help, and he agrees to listen to them when they offer to buy him breakfast.
+Roth offers to deprogram Claire, a process that involves abducting her and confronting her with the truth about the cult.
 Roth hires two men to help him abduct Claire; one of them strikes her during the abduction.
 They take her to an isolated motel and prevent her from sleeping.

 After paying the men, Roth begins the process of deprogramming.
-Excited that she is being cooperative, he lets Claire momentarily see her parents, who are in an adjoining room, then lets her sleep (to go from "feeling" while sleep-deprived to "thinking" when well-rested and awake).
+Excited that she is being cooperative, he lets Claire see her parents, who are in an adjoining room, then lets her sleep (to go from "feeling" while sleep-deprived to "thinking" when well-rested and awake).
 When questioned the next day, Claire reveals that Faults has taught her how she exists separately from her body, and that members of the group advance to successive levels; she explains that their leader, Ira, has evolved to its top level and is "no more."
-Paul becomes increasingly demanding and controlling of both the situation and his daughter, and Paul becomes enraged when Roth mediates.
+Paul becomes increasingly demanding and controlling of both the situation and his daughter, and becomes enraged when Roth mediates.
 The deprogramming is interrupted when Mick locates Roth and again demands payment.
-Roth awkwardly requests half of his fee from Paul, who reluctantly agrees.
+Roth requests half of his fee from Paul, who reluctantly agrees.
 Roth advises Paul and Evelyn to lock Claire in the bathroom overnight (he has moved the lock to the outside) to prevent her from escaping while he is gone.